 The PSUs designated as "PSUs - TSR" were weighted as approximately 40% of the overall long-term incentive compensation arrangement and will vest and be paid based on our total shareholder return over the three-year period, relative to the total shareholder return over that period of the companies in our peer group.
-The companies comprising the peer group for the purposes of this award are the same as the companies comprising the peer group utilized for fiscal 2018 executive compensation determinations described below under "The Committee's Processes and Analyses - Use of Peer Group Data".
+The companies comprising the peer group for the purposes of this award are the same as the companies comprising the peer group utilized for fiscal 2019 executive compensation determinations described below under "The Committee's Processes and Analyses - Use of Peer Group Data."
 The performance and payout standards for the PSUs - TSR are as follows:

-PSUs - TSR Threshold Target Maximum Performance Range 30 th Percentile 55 th Percentile 90 th Percentile Payout Range 50% of Target Shares 100% of Target Shares 200% of Target Shares Awards will be interpolated for results between the 30 th and d 90 th percentiles
+PSUs - TSR Us - TSR Threshold Maximum Performance Range 30 th Percentile 55 th Percentile 90 th Percentile Payout Range 50% of Target Shares 100% of Target Shares 200% of Target Shares

+Awards will be interpolated for results between the 30th and 55th percentiles and the 55th and 90th percentiles

-The PSUs designated as "PSUs - ROIC" were weighted as approximately 35% of the overall long-term incentive compensation arrangement and will vest and be paid based on the achievement of pre-established goals related to our average return on invested capital over the three-year period.
-Average return on invested capital may be hereafter adjusted by the Committee to exclude the effects of unanticipated material transactions or events such as acquisitions, divestitures, accounting changes, restructurings and special charges or gains (determined according to objective criteria established by the Committee), but only to the extent permitted by Internal Revenue Code Section 162(m), if applicable.
+The PSUs designated as "PSUs - ROIC" were weighted as approximately 35% of the overall long-term incentive compensation arrangement and will vest and be paid based on the achievement of pre-established goals related to our average ROIC over the three-year period.
+Average ROIC may be hereafter adjusted by the Committee to exclude the effects of unanticipated material transactions or events such as acquisitions, divestitures, accounting changes, restructurings and special charges or gains (determined according to objective criteria established by the Committee), but only to the extent permitted by Internal Revenue Code Section 162(m), if applicable.
 Participants will have the ability to earn between 50% of the target number of shares for achieving threshold performance and 200% of the target number of shares for achieving maximum performance.
 The performance and payout standards for the PSUs - ROIC are as follows:

-PSUs - ROIC Threshold Target Maximum Average ROIC 7% 9% 13% Payout Range 50% of Target Shares 100% of Target Shares 200% of Target Shares Awards will be interpolated for results between 6% and 13%
+PSUs - ROIC Threshold Target Maximum

+Average ROIC 7% 9% 13%

+Payout Range 50% of Target Shares 100% of Target Shares 200% of Target Shares

+Awards will be interpolated for results between 7% and 9% and 9% and 13%

-Compensation Decisions for Fiscal 2019
+Compensation Decisions for Fiscal 2020

 Base Salaries.
-On November 14, 2018, employing the methodology described above under "Elements of Compensation," the Committee established annual base salaries for the named executive officers for fiscal 2019.
-The salary increase for Mr. Doar was approximately 3%, the average merit increase for all U.S. based employees of the Company, as his salary was within the market competitive range.
-Mr. Volovic and Ms. McClelland received an approximately 4% and 17% salary increase, respectively, which took into account their performance during the year and better aligned their salaries with the market competitive range.
+On November 13, 2019, employing the methodology described above under "Elements of Compensation," the Committee established annual base salaries for the named executive officers for fiscal 2020, which became effective January 1, 2020.
+The salary increase for each of Mr. Doar, Mr. Volovic and Ms. McClelland was approximately 3%, the average merit increase for all U.S.-based employees of the Company, as their respective salaries were within the market competitive range.

-The following table sets forth the annual base salary of each of the named executive officers for fiscal 2018 and the annual base salary established by the Committee for each of those officers for fiscal 2019, as well as the percentage increase between the two years:
+The following table sets forth the annual base salary of each of the named executive officers for 2019 and the annual base salary established by the Committee for each of those officers for 2020, as well as the percentage increase between the two years:

-Name Fiscal 2018 Base Salary Fiscal 2019 Base Salary Percentage Increase Michael Doar \$ 480,000 \$ 495,000 3% Sonja K. McClelland \$ 300,000 \$ 350,000 17% Gregory S. Volovic \$ 390,000 \$ 405,000 4%
+Name 2019 Base Salary 2020 Base Salary Percentage Increase

+Michael Doar \$ 495,000 \$ 509,850 3%

+Sonja K. McClelland \$ 350,000 \$ 360,500 3%

+Gregory S. Volovic \$ 405,000 \$ 417,150 3%